danielsaidi/OnboardingKit/README.md

 ## About OnboardingKit

-OnboardingKit is a Swift SDK that helps you create great onboarding experiences in `Swift` and `SwiftUI`.
+OnboardingKit is a Swift SDK that helps you create onboarding experiences in `Swift` and `SwiftUI`.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

 OnboardingKit has different onboarding types.
 Standard onboardings are shown right away, and only once, while other types can require multiple presentation attempts, a certain number of "incorrect" actions, etc.

-You can combine different onboarding types to create new ones and reset the state of any onboarding to display it again.
-OnboardingKit supports multiple users.